Frequently Asked Questions

-But one thing we can hopefully agree on is that women of color’s existence is defined by a constant struggle against different forms of oppression, from violence and marginalization to exploitation and powerlessness, all varying in their frequency and intensity.
+But one thing we can hopefully agree on is that womxn and gender non-conforming people of color’s existence is defined by a constant struggle against different forms of oppression, from violence and marginalization to exploitation and powerlessness, all varying in their frequency and intensity.
 And to make it more frustrating: we rarely have the resources to create or access productive platforms to address, discuss, and build solutions to overcome these oppressions.
 And that’s where we saw an opportunity to fill a gap.

 As two light-skinned mujeres, we can’t deny our own privilege, but we don’t run away from it either.
-Using our cultural and financial capital, we both decided to create a space where women of color could see their true self and value, to work as a collective for the common good, and to develop supportive, professional, and lasting relationships.
+Using our cultural and financial capital, we both decided to create a space where womxn and gender non-conforming people of color could see their true self and value, to work as a collective for the common good, and to develop supportive, professional, and lasting relationships.

 2. Soo, you mujeres are light-skinned.
 Why did you decide to use the term “melanin”?

 Our skin, hair, and eye color are determined by a pigment called melanin, and everyone has it, although in varying forms and ratios.
 Our light skin comes with many privileges, from a societal preference for lightness to being able to “pass” in certain situations just on the virtue of visibly resembling a white person.
 Being light-skinned makes our lives easier in some respects, but the presence of physical characteristics specific to our ethnicities are still there and have been used against us when convenient.